scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 nature of the wrapper.

-The limitations in current wind retrieval software motivated development of PyDDA.
-PyDDA is entirely written in Python and based off of the Scientific Python ecosystem.
+The limitations in current wind retrieval software motivated development of Pythonic Direct Data Assimilation (PyDDA).
+PyDDA is entirely written in Python and uses only tools in the Scientific Python ecosystem such as NumPy :cite:`NumPy`, SciPy :cite:`SciPy`, and :cite:`Cartopy`.
 This therefore permits the easy installation of PyDDA using pip or anaconda.
 Given that this alone is a major hurdle to using currently existing retrieval software, this makes it easier for those who are not radar scientists to be able to use the software.
 Unlike currently existing software, a suite of unit tests are built into PyDDA that are executed whenever a user make a contribution to PyDDA, ensuring that the package will function for the user.
 With regards to ease of use, PyDDA can retrieve winds from multiple radars combined with data from model reanalyses with just a few lines of code.
+In addition, PyDDA is built upon the Python ARM Radar Toolkit (Py-ART) :cite:`HelmusandCollis2016`.
+Since Py-ART is already used by hundreds of users in the radar meteorology community, these users would be able to learn how to use PyDDA easily.
 In addition, the open source nature of PyDDA encourages contributions by users for further enhancement.
-PyDDA was created with a goal in mind: to make radar wind retrievals more accessible to the scientific community through both ease of installation and use.
+In essence, PyDDA was created with a goal in mind: to make radar wind retrievals more accessible to the scientific community through both ease of installation and use.

 This paper will first show the implementation of the variational technique used in PyDDA.
 After that, this paper shows examples of retrieving and visualizing